About

 One of the world's most celebrated architects and cofounder of Hellmuth, Obata & Kassabaum (HOK) died March 8, 2022, in St. Louis.
 He was 99.
 In a career stretching more than seven decades, Obata designed scores of structures, ranging from the groundbreaking Priory Chapel at Saint Louis Abbey and the iconic James S. McDonnell Planetarium at the Saint Louis Science Center to the National Air and Space Museum in Washington, D.C., the Japanese American National Museum Pavilion in Los Angeles, and King Saud University in Riyadh, Saudi Arabia.

 In honor of his 20+ years as a board member, the Gateway Foundation has created a program to offer students direct experiences with local arts institutions.
-Through the Gyo Obata Fellowship, the program introduces and emerges Fellows in roles associated with the arts and arts administration, making those areas of the arts establishment a known career path to those who may never have considered this type of work.
+The Gyo Obata Fellowship immerses students in the work of arts administration, introducing this field to those who may never have considered it a career pathway.
 The Gateway Foundation believes that advancing opportunities in arts and arts management for underrepresented professionals has the potential to bring new and broader perspectives to both institutions and those working within them.

 Student Applicants